kanaria69/Mainecoco/README.md

-## What do you call cheese by itself?
-Provolone.
+## What has three letters and starts with gas?
+A Car.